linorobot/linorobot2_hardware/README.md

 - **USE_ESC_MOTOR_DRIVER** - Bi-directional (forward/reverse) electronic speed controllers.

 *INERTIAL MEASUREMENT UNIT (IMU)*
+- **USE_BNO085_IMU** - BNO085 IMUs.
+Note: the firmware uses the BNO085 in 6-DOF GAME_ROTATION_VECTOR
+mode - the magnetometer is not used.
+A utility firmware load that removes mounting orientation is provided in the bno085_cal directory.
+After loading this firmware, the BNO085 will be reconfigured so that it reports zero pitch and roll, and yaw will report rotation about the vertical axis, regardless of the physical IMU mounting orientation.
 - **USE_GY85_IMU** - GY-85 IMUs.

 - **USE_MPU6050_IMU** - MPU6060 IMUs.